dcuartielles/bash_site/BUILD.md

 Once the templates have been created, build the basic structure of the course by simply calling:

-./create_folders.sh en .. config exercises.csv
+./render_course.sh en .. config exercises.csv

 inside the *build* folder.
 It will create all of the folders, *MD*, and *INO* files based on templates.
 From there you will have to add your own content.
 Use the editor of your choice.

+*(Note: the rendering script has been completely reworked as of 20210115, it used to be ./create_folders.sh en .. config exercises.csv)*

-The parameters for the *create_folders.sh* script are:
+The parameters for the *render_course.sh* script are:

 * locale: en, es, etc.
 * name of the folder with templates and the like, typically *config*